Muazzam9/simple-deposit-apechain-testnet/README.md

 # Simple APE Deposit Contract

-This project demonstrates a basic deposit contract for APE tokens on the APE testnet (Caldera).
+This project demonstrates a basic deposit contract for APE tokens on the APE testnet (Curtis).

 ## Prerequisites